forthchina/QL6502/README.md

 You can now enter the command after the prompt 'QL6502>', the command is a single letter, case-insensitive.
 You can use ? for help.

-We can try to load an image file named 'ldt512.bin', this process is easy and almost no need to think about:
+We can try to load an image file named 'ldt512.bin'.

 ``` terminal
 QL6502> ldt512.bin
 65536 Bytes data read into code buffer @ 0x0000
 ```

-The 6502's total addressing space is 64K bytes, but in real systems it certainly can not all be machine code.
+The 6502 CPU's total addressing space is 64K bytes, but in real systems it certainly can not all be the machine code.
 There is a lot of memory space for I/O address mapping.
-We call areas outside the code "invalid areas."
+We call areas outside the code "invalid areas".
 Before analyzing, we need to identify these areas.
 This should be a very complex process that may require repeated analysis of the hardware circuitry and firmware code to determine:

 ``` terminal
 QL6502> b 0x0000 0x3fff